jackfekete01/DZHome/README.md

   <img src="https://raw.githubusercontent.com/jackfekete01/DZHome/refs/heads/Assets/DZHome%20-%20Plot%20Image.PNG" alt="DZHome Plot Page">
 </div>

 The Plot function allows users to visualize their data easily through various plotting combinations.
-Plotting multiple or individual samples can be done by following the steps listed on the plotting page, which are outlined below.
+To plot multiple or individual samples, follow the steps listed on the plotting page, which are outlined below.

 ### 1) Select Samples
 Clicking 'Select Samples' will open a new window with all samples from the dataset.
 Clicking a sample adds it to the list of samples to be plotted.
 Note that the order in which the samples are selected will be the order in which the samples are plotted.
 Samples can also be removed from the list by clicking them.